shababo/plotreader/README.md

 ## Results

 So far I have only implemented the generating agent.
-Here is an example of it working:
+Here is an example of some input and output.

+### Input

 Prompt with both text and example figures.
 ```Python